Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_structural_analyzer.rst

 ##############################

 This page describes how the structural performance of a surface-mounted permanent magnet (SPM) rotor is evaluated using the eMach code base.
-A detailed description of the math and physics for this problem can be found in the `this paper <https://ieeexplore.ieee.org/document/9595523>`_.
+A detailed description of the math and physics for this problem can be found in `this paper <https://ieeexplore.ieee.org/document/9595523>`_.

 Model Background
 ****************

 The SPM rotor can be modeled as a series of concentric cylinders as shown in the figure below.
-In this case the rotor is assumed to have four regions of varying material: a shaft, rotor back iron, magnets, and a sleeve.
+In this case, the rotor is assumed to have four regions of varying material: a shaft, rotor back iron, magnets, and a sleeve.
 The sleeve is designed with an undersized fit in order to provide the compressive force on the rotor.

 .. figure:: ./images/RotorConfig.svg
    :alt: Trial1